-In a riverine ecosystem, sediments serve as environmental indicators of metal pollution owing to their significant physicochemical stability (Sharma, et al., 2021).
+In a riverine ecosystem, sediments serve as environmental indicators of metal pollution owing to their significant physicochemical stability (Sharma, et al., 2021; Jean-Lavenir et al., 2024).
 The quantitative evaluation of pollution indices in river sediments provides valuable insights into the pollution status and potential ecotoxicity of the aquatic environment.
-Heavy metal contamination in soil and sediments has been assessed using a variety of evaluation techniques.
-These techniques include geochemical normalization techniques (e.g., ecological risk index, pollutant load index, contamination factor, enrichment factor, sediment quality guidelines, and geo-accumulation index) (Algül & Beyhan, 2020, Onoyima, 2021), and multivariate statistical analysis (Okibe, et al., 2020).
+Heavy metal contamination in soil and sediments has been assessed using a variety of evaluation techniques (Tiabou et al., 2025c).
+These techniques include geochemical normalization techniques (e.g., ecological risk index, pollutant load index, contamination factor, enrichment factor, sediment quality guidelines, and geo-accumulation index) (Algül & Beyhan, 2020, Onoyima, 2021; Tiabou et al., 2024c), and multivariate statistical analysis such as Pearson correlation, principal component analysis and cluster analysis (Okibe, et al., 2020; Djibril et al., 2024).
 Islam et al. (2015) and Varol (2011) independently reported considerable heavy metal enrichment in riverine sediments, as indicated by elevated contamination factors, geo-accumulation indices, and pollution load indices.
 Both studies revealed moderate to severe contamination, particularly by Cr, As, and Pb, and a progressive decline in sediment quality.
 In contrast, Isotuk, et al. (2023) recorded negligible ecological risk in the Obolo, Amadaka, and Emeremen rivers, while low to moderate enrichment of As, Th, and U was detected along the Atlantic coastline and Iko River.

 The Nwaniba River, located in Uruan Local Government Area of Akwa Ibom State, serves as a vital water source for the local communities.
 The region is currently under stress from human activities like fishing, farming, deforestation and dredging of the river bed for shellfish and river-run aggregates (sand and gravel).
 Despite the growing understanding of heavy metal contamination in aquatic ecosystems, specific data on contamination levels, sources, and ecological risks within the Nwaniba River remain limited.
 This study is aimed at evaluating the levels of seven selected heavy metals (Tl, As, Pb, Cd, Cr, Co and Ni ) from the water and sediment samples obtained from the Nwaniba River, subjecting the data obtained to transfer factor and ecological risk indices (contamination factor, enrichment factor, geo-accumulation index, pollution load index and potential ecological risk index) computation in an attempt to ascertain the extent of metal mobility, accumulation and ecological impact posed to the aquatic ecosystem.
 This approach will provide critical insight for environmental management and pollution mitigation in the region.